-Variety of evidence

-Children's exercise books and other example of written work in a variety of forms and for

-range of purposes and audiences, taken fr om

-the whole of year 6.

-Written work from other subjects as well as English, including cross-curricular projects
+Variety of evidence Range of evidence Children's exercise books and other examples of written work in a variety of forms and for a Recount range of purposes and audiences, taken from the whole of year 6.
+Procedure or instruction Written work from other subjects as well as Short story English, including cross-curricular projects.
 Examples of independent writing.

-Other evidence which the school considerer relevant, e.g. TA assessment records and discussion with all Year 6 teachers during ed
+Report Other evidence which the school considered Explanation relevant, e.g. TA assessment records and discussion with all Year 6 teachers during Argument and persuasion moderation visit.

-moderation visit.